-This special issue of the Hamilton Alumni Review puts aside the magazine’s regular format of features and departments in order to document 200 days on (and occasionally off) the Hill.
+This special issue of the Hamilton Alumni Review puts aside the magazine’s regular format to document 200 days on (and occasionally off) the Hill.
 Stories were contributed by student writers assisted by alumni mentors.
 Student photographers also played a major part in creating the issue.
 Together, their work links Hamilton past and present.

 Bicentennial Week Celebrated — Hamilton College Turned 200 on May 26, 2012